-Donations of property and equipment are recorded as contributions at their estimated fair value. donations are reported as contributions without donor restrictions unless the donor has restricted the donated asset to a specific purpose.
-Assets donated explicit restrictions regarding their use and contributions of cash that must be used to acquire property and equipment are reported as contributions with donor restrictions.
-Absent donor stipulations regarding how long those donated maintained, the Organization reports expirations donor restrictions when the donated or acquired assets are placed in service.
+Donations of property and equipment are recorded as contributions at their estimated fair value.
+Such donations are reported as contributions without donor restrictions unless the donor has restricted the donated asset to a specific purpose.
+Assets donated with explicit restrictions regarding their use and contributions of cash that must be used to acquire property and equipment are reported as contributions with donor restrictions.
+Absent donor stipulations regarding how long those donated assets must be maintained, the Organization reports expirations of donor restrictions when the donated or acquired assets are placed in service.
 The Organization reclassifies net assets with donor restrictions to net assets without donor restrictions at that time.